-Important Rules That are Often Overlooked Rule 802.04 Throwing From A Stance It is something that, unless you get a hole in one, you have to do on every hole on the course: throwing from a marked lie in the fairway.
-It is also something that, until you decide to play in a competitive event,
+Important Rules That are Often Overlooked Stance on throws from the fairway/green (updated for 2018 Rules of Play) It is something that, unless you get a hole in one, you have to do on every hole on the course: throwing from a marked lie in the fairway.
+It is also something that, until you decide

 Important Rules That are Often Overlooked Rule 803.01 Obstacles and Relief & 803.02 Optional Relief and Optional Re-Throw We’ve all been in a rough place while on the course, maybe in a mud puddle or in the middle of a thick bush or behind a pesky tree branch that blocks the ideal line to the